cmoa/cmoa-app-cms/README.md

 * `admin.password = 'password'` - configure password
 * `admin.save` - save new Admin entry
 * `exit` - exit the console

+Once you have an admin account you can add additional admins through the website:

+* Login
+* Click on "Admins"
+* Click "New Admin"
+* Enter their email and an initial password (I reccoment you have them change this initial password the first time they log in)
+* Click "Create Admin"

+Notes:

+ * Currently the application does not send an email to the new admin
+ * All admins have the same permission level, so every admin can do everything including adding more admins.